ether-camp/public/reputation.md

 - 1M  => a=5

 ## Moderation
+(*TODO!!!*)
 ### Elders, shamans and chief

+Shamans can punish with a lowing coefficient on the few nexts posts or bless with additional labels for the post, chief can decline shamans offers.
+(*TODO: Can chief punish and reward by himself?*)

 ### Turnover of power
+Every week 10 shamans and 1 chief randomly choosen among the elders.
+If there are not enough elders, number of shamans will be lower.

 ## Kudos as a measure of project's quality
 Every voter which proved his trustful status can vote also for the projects (camps).
 They have amount of **kudos** which is linear function of karma: